 Having trouble sleeping?
 Are you stressed or experiencing uncomfortable premenstrual symptoms?
 Chamomile can help with this, particularly those with Type II diabetes.

 Peppermint in general is a fantastic beverage for digestion, but it also contains a load of antioxidants and nausea-fighting properties.
 It's perfect if your stomach is upset or you're suffering from anxiety.

 This is another tea that I'm personally adding to my list of things to try.
 It's light, and you can drink it at any time of the day.
 It has a higher antioxidant count and lower calories and caffeine — perfect if you're looking for a non-caffeinated pick-me-up.
 Benefits include reducing the risk of tooth decay, increased heart healthiness, cancer-fighting properties, skin protection, and it aids in weightloss.

 7. Black Tea

-Black tea is great for your digestive track and bone density.
+Black tea is great for your digestive tract and bone density.
 This drink enhances energy by increasing blood flow to the brain.
 Choosing a specific tea for yourself is more a matter of taste than anything else since they all contain roughly the same benefits.
 More benefits include decreasing chances of a stroke and arthritis, as well as relieving stress.
-Anyone can benefit from drinking it.
+Anyone can benefit from drinking it!